trapias/TrelloExport/README.md

 ## Release history

+### Version 1.9.77
+- Improved injection of TrelloExport button in menu for more languages

 ### Version 1.9.76
 - Improved injection of TrelloExport button in menu
 - Added error monitoring for 429 (rate limit) and 504 (timeout) errors